-This chunky, creamy guacamole from Mexico-born chef Roberto Santibañez is made in the traditional manner: by first grinding the flavoring agents to a paste using a molcajete, then gently mixing in chopped avocados.
+This chunky, creamy guacamole from Mexico-born chef Roberto Santibáñez is made in the traditional manner: by first grinding the flavoring agents to a paste using a molcajete, then gently mixing in chopped avocados.
 Serrano chiles give this avocado dip a light heat while the acidity from fresh limes keeps it bright and zesty.
 Mortar and pestles may be bulky, but the grinding action is essential to making dips and pastes with a richer texture.

-- ¼ cup chopped cilantro, divided
+- ¼ cup finely chopped cilantro, divided

-- 2 tbsp. finely chopped white onion
+- 2 Tbsp. finely chopped white onion

 - ½ tsp. kosher salt

-- ½ fresh serrano chile, stemmed and finely chopped
+- ½ fresh serrano chile, stemmed and finely chopped (see footnote)

-- 2 tbsp. fresh lime juice
+- 2 Tbsp. fresh lime juice

 - Tortilla chips, for serving